Luisa Spinatelli… taking tasteful to a higher dimension

 Spinatelli has also designed Carmen (Caracalla, Rome, 1983), The Maid of Orleans (Teatro Regio, Turin, 2002), Luisa Miller (Palermo, 2003) and many, many others.
 In 1976, she became the first woman to design a production for the Arena of Verona creating a Nutcracker for Carla Fracci.
 Later, in 1984, she designed a Carmen for the 15,000-seater arena.

-Spinatelli’s nine collaborations with Patrice Bart started with the Benois de la dance nominated Nutcracker in 1999, and is a relationship that continues today.
+Spinatelli’s nine collaborations with Patrice Bart started with the Benois de la Danse nominated Nutcracker in 1999, and it is a relationship that continues today.

 A more recent partnership began with last year’s Le Corsaire for Manuel Legris in Vienna and continues next season with a new production of the ballet Sylvia.